rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

   </h1>
 ```

-Whereas inline style can be used to add style dynamically and programmatically with JavaScript in React, an external CSS file can have all the remaining style for your React application:
+Whereas inline style can be used to add style dynamically with JavaScript in React's JSX, an external CSS file can hold all the remaining style for your React application:

 ```javascript{1,4}
 import './Headline.css';